bgoonz/docs-collection/github/organizations/managing-peoples-access-to-your-organization-with-roles/adding-a-billing-manager-to-your-organization.md

 ---
 title: Adding a billing manager to your organization
-intro: 'A *billing manager* is a user who manages the billing settings for your organization, such as updating payment information.
-This is a great option if regular members of your organization don''t typically have access to billing resources.'
+intro: "A *billing manager* is a user who manages the billing settings for your organization, such as updating payment information.
+This is a great option if regular members of your organization don't typically have access to billing resources."
 redirect_from:
   - /articles/adding-a-billing-manager-to-your-organization
   - /github/setting-up-and-managing-organizations-and-teams/adding-a-billing-manager-to-your-organization
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Organizations
   - Teams